etingof/apacheconfig/README.md

  - filename
  - base directory

+The returned *basedirectory* and *filename* will be used for opening the file.

 ### pre_read

-Takes two parameters: the name of the file to be read and an string containing the raw contents of said file.
+Takes two parameters: the source of the contents read from and a string containing the raw contents.
-This hook gets the unaltered, original contents.
+This hook gets the unaltered, original contents as it's read from a file (or some other source).

 Has to return an array of 3 values:

  - `True` or `False` (continue processing or not)
- - the filename
+ - the source of the contents or `None` if `loads()` is invoked rather than `load()`
  - a string that replaces the read contents

 You can use this hook to apply your own normalizations or whatever.